Starpelly/starpelly.com/content/blog/2026/09/hyperspin-at-next-fest-soon/index.md

 </div>

 The texture packer module also allowed me to optimize some screens that previously needed to create a new batch for each texture instance.
 That sped up the game a lot.

+# Day 20 - 9/23/26

+* Worked on maps.

+# Day 21 - 9/24/26

+* I've reworked the engine a little bit to be a little cleaner.
+Just housekeeping, nothing special.